kaaedit/kaa/README.rst

 Keyboard setting
 ----------------

 Kaa uses alt key for keyboard shortcut like `alt+k`.
-On most of recent Windows or Linux terminal, alt key works just fine.
+On most of recent Windows or Linux terminal, alt key works out of box.
 But on Mac OS X, Terminal app should be configured:

 1. Select Preferences menu.
 2. Open the Settings tab.